kerkhamit09/Laboratory-Work-5-Activity-Comparative-Analysis/README.md

 ### B. Evaluation Metrics

 #### 4. Why is accuracy not enough to evaluate a model?
-**Answer:** Accuracy alone can be misleading because:
+**Answer:** Accuracy alone can sometimes give a false impression of a model’s performance because:
-- **Class imbalance:** A model can achieve high accuracy by simply predicting the majority class
+- **Class imbalance:** A model may achieve high accuracy by predicting only the dominant class most of the time
-- **Doesn't distinguish error types:** Accuracy treats false positives and false negatives equally, which may not reflect real-world costs
+- **Doesn't distinguish error types:** Accuracy gives equal importance to false positives and false negatives, even though their real-world impact may differ
-- **Overfitting risk:** High training accuracy with low test accuracy (like our "Improved" model: 98.7% train vs 79.6% test) looks good on paper but fails in practice
+- **Overfitting risk:** A model with very high training accuracy but much lower testing accuracy (such as 98.7% training vs 79.6% testing) may perform well on training data but poorly on unseen data
-- **Missing nuance:** Precision, Recall, F1, and AUC provide deeper insight into per-class performance and decision boundaries
+- **Missing nuance:** Metrics such as Precision, Recall, F1-score, and AUC provide a more detailed understanding of model performance and classification quality

 #### 5. Which model had the best F1-score?
 What does it indicate?
 **Answer:** Our **`best_model_enb0_fixed`** achieved the best F1-score of **0.9189**.
 The F1-score is the harmonic mean of Precision and Recall, balancing both metrics.
 A high F1 indicates the model is both: